 India is the world's second-biggest mobile phone market with about 870 million users, but Internet penetration is low.
 About 100 million, or less than a tenth of a country of 1.2 billion people, use Internet although that still makes it the world's third-biggest Internet user market.

-The country is home to an estimated eight million small and medium businesses, of which about 400,000 have a Web site and 100,000 have active online presence, Google said in a presentation on Wednesday.
+The country is home to an estimated 8 million small and medium businesses, of which about 400,000 have a website and 100,000 have active online presence, Google said in a presentation on Wednesday.

 The online commerce, or e-commerce, market in India is small now but few people doubt one day it will be a big business in the country.
 Google said in the presentation e-commerce in India has hit an inflection point.